Expensify/App/docs/articles/new-expensify/expenses-&-payments/Export-expenses.md

  2. Select the checkbox to the left of the expenses or reports you wish to export.
  3. Click **# selected** at the top-right and select **Download**.

-The CSV download will save locally to your device with the file naming prefix _“Expensify_.”_ This file provides the following data for each expense:
+The CSV download will save locally to your device with the file naming prefix _“Expensify.”_ This file provides the following data for each expense:
  - Date
  - Merchant
  - Description